reframe-hpc/reframe/docs/configure.rst

 System Auto-Detection
 ---------------------

-When the ReFrame is launched, it tries to detect the current system and select the correct site configuration entry.
+When ReFrame is launched, it tries to detect the current system and select the correct site configuration entry.
 The auto-detection process is as follows:

 ReFrame first tries to obtain the hostname from ``/etc/xthostname``, which provides the unqualified *machine name* in Cray systems.
 If this cannot be found the hostname will be obtained from the standard ``hostname`` command.